-MOBILITY RESTRICTIONS DUE TO COVID-19
+MOBILITY RESTRICTIONS WITHIN IRAQ DUE TO COVID-19

-Between 1 and 31 December 2020, the Government of Iraq (GoI) extended the nationwide lockdown measures to curb the spread of COVID-19.
+Between 1 January and 28 February 2021, the Government of Iraq (GoI) extended the nationwide lockdown measures to curb the spread of COVID-19.
 These measures include restrictions on commercial activity as well as civilian movements across the country.
 The approach of local authorities to the enforcement of these restrictions continues to vary across governorates.

 Across Federal Iraq, in response to local epidemiological situations, authorities continue to impose different measures across governorates, to prevent further spread of the virus.
-In late September 2020, the Gol lifted all curfews that were in place across the country; they had previously been active between 11:00 p.m. and 5:00 a.m daily.
-Additionally, citizens remain permitted to travel between governorates, following the lifting of public health restrictions in August 2020.
+In September 2020, the Gol lifted all curfews that were in place across the country; they had previously been active between 11:00 p.m. and 5:00 a.m daily.
+Additionally, citizens remain permitted to travel governorates within Federal Iraq, however people in Federal Iraq are not presently permitted to enter the Kurdistan Region of Iraq (refer to the below paragraph for further details).
 Those working in the market supply chains are required to practice social distancing and regularly use hand sanitizer.